Skip to main content

 Amelia Earhart Fellowship Award

 The Zonta International Foundation Amelia Earhart Fellowships are given to women of any nationality pursuing graduate degrees at any institution offering fully-accredited graduate courses and degrees in aerospace-related sciences and engineering.
 The applicant must be registered in an accredited Ph.D/doctoral program in a qualifying area of science or engineering closely related to advanced studies in aerospace-related science or aerospace-related engineering.
-Each annual fellowship is valued at $10,000 and awarded to 35 women around the globe.
-The Amelia Earhart Fellowship was established in 1938 in honor of Amelia Earhart, famed pilot and Zontian.
+Each annual fellowship is valued at $10,000 and awarded to 30 women around the globe.
+The Amelia Earhart Fellowship was established in 1938 in honor of Amelia Earhart, famed pilot and Zonta member.

 ____________________________________________________